SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part4-free-portfolio-template-html-css-javascript.md

 The images change every 2000 milliseconds or 2 seconds, you can speed up the change or slow it down and see how you want the slide-show to function.

-If you are happy with your portfolio site and want to host it on a URL (unique resource locator) Part 5 of Learning to Code concludes this series with instructions of how to deploy your project with [Netifly](https://www.netlify.com/).
+If you are happy with your portfolio site and want to host it on an URL (Unique Resource Locator) Part 5 of Learning to Code concludes this series with instructions of how to deploy your project with [Netifly](https://www.netlify.com/).